-Section 2, first paragraph a, of the Regulations relating to entry restrictions pertains only to persons residing in a country or area of the EEA/Schengen area or the United Kingdom that does not give rise to quarantine duty under section 4, first paragraph a, of the COVID-19 Regulations.
+Section 2, first paragraph a, of the Regulations relating to entry restrictions allows entry for persons who are resident in the EEA/Schengen area or the United Kingdom The decisive factor is that the foreign national resides in one of these countries, not which country he or she is a citizen of.
+Each individual foreign national must when required be able to substantiate that he or she is resident in one of the relevant countries.

 It is emphasised that the EEA/Schengen area in this context refers to all countries/areas listed in appendix A to the COVID-19 Regulations under 'Nordic countries' and 'Other countries in the EEA and Schengen area'.
 This includes, for example, Andorra, Monaco, San Marino and Vatican City State even though they are not to be regarded as EEA/Schengen area states in other contexts.
-Moreover, the rules contained in the Regulations relating to entry restrictions that pertain to residents of the United Kingdom apply in equal measure to the British crown dependencies of Guernsey, Jersey and the Isle of Man.
-This is also the case when reference is made to the appendices of the COVID-19 Regulations.
+Moreover, the rules relating to entry restrictions that pertain to residents of the United Kingdom apply in equal measure to the British crown dependencies of Guernsey, Jersey and the Isle of Man.